Mercury Grand Marquis: Chassis specification

 The first-generation Grand Marquis was built on the rear-wheel drive Ford Panther platform.
 While Ford and Mercury sedans had shared common chassis underpinnings since 1961, the Panther chassis marked the first time the two model lines shared the same wheelbase with the Mercury downsized from 124 to 114.3 in.

 Although reduced in size, the Grand Marquis retained the suspension design with a live rear axle suspension and double wishbone independent front suspension, with coil springs at all four wheels.
 In 1985, gas-charged shock absorbers were standardized for the model line, with load-leveling rear air suspension introduced as an option.
 The Grand Marquis featured front vented disc brakes and rear drum brakes.

 For 1986, 15-inch wheels returned as standard equipment (after having been an option since 1979).

 Powertrain

 The previous standard 255 cuin V8 was discontinued, and the 302 cuin V8 (rounded up to "5.0 L" by Ford) became the sole engine available through 1991.
 The throttle-body fuel injection engine was rated at 130 hp.
 Starting with the 1986 model year, the engine adopted multi-port fuel injection with a cast-aluminum upper intake manifold, increasing output to 150 hp.

-The 302 cuin V8 engine were paired with the four-speed AOD overdrive automatic transmission.
+The 302 cuin V8 engine was paired with the four-speed AOD overdrive automatic transmission.